abdullaabdulla97/media-tracker-app-project/README.md

-# 🎬 Movie Tracker App
+# 🎬 Media Tracker App

 A full-stack **movie and TV show tracking application** built with **React (frontend)** and **Spring Boot + PostgreSQL (backend)**.
 Users can **sign up / log in**, search for movies & shows (via TMDB API), and organize their **Watchlist, Favourites, and Watched** collections.